Abertay-University-SDI/week-3-sprites-AgntWinters/README.md

-# Ruby Minigame 1
+# Ruby Minigame
-Avoid the speedboat
+Avoid the shark